 It’s a tough time to be a teenager.
 Jobs that used to be the province of teenagers and college students are now often staffed by underemployed adults who are desperate for work.
 Finding a seasonal or after school job that not only helps financially but also gives teenagers an entry for their budding resume will not be an easy task.
 However, there are still jobs out there that will fit the bill.
 Here are a few your teenager might want to look into:

-4. Camp counselor.
 For the teen who is interested in a career in teaching or child care and who would like a little more structure than babysitting allows, working as a camp counselor can be the perfect fit.
 In addition to working with children, camp counselors also have the opportunity to enjoy being outdoors and leading group activities.
-For teenage boys interested in a future as a teacher, this is an excellent way to get experience in working with kids—as it can still be difficult, even in the new millennium, for teen boys to be accepted as babysitters.
+For teenagers interested in a future as a teacher, this is an excellent way to get experience in working with kids.

-A teenager who is willing to work hard will be able to find a job, even in this economy.
+A teenager who is willing to work hard will be able to find a job.
 If your teen isn’t interested in a job or can’t find one, encourage them to spend time volunteering over the summer.
 Building up their resume can assist in applying to scholarships in college.
 The important thing is to remember that the skills and lessons learned during a summer job can last a lifetime.

 Emily Guy Birken is a freelance writer, recovering English teacher, and stay-at-home-mom.
 She lives in Lafayette, Indiana, with her mechanical engineer husband and infant son.
 Her musings on life and parenting can be found at The SAHMnambulist.